 Problem Statement

-Veterans and their family members who are limited English proficiency (LEP) don't have access to essential content online in their native language.
+Veterans and their family members with limited English proficiency (LEP) don't have access to essential VA content online in their native language.

+We outline 3 key aspects of this problem:

-VA has existing guidance for complying with Executive Order 13166, Improving Access to Services for Persons with Limited English Proficiency, 65 Fed.
+Lack of a sustainable, strategic approach to translated content: VA has existing guidance for complying with Executive Order 13166, Improving Access to Services for Persons with Limited English Proficiency, 65 Fed.
 50,121 (Aug.
 16, 2000).
 But VA currently doesn't currently prioritize localization of digital content in a programmatic and sustainable way.
-Translated materials are available, but they're scattered and there is no current organization-wide program to ensure that we're translating essential content or keeping translated content accurate and up-to-date.
+Some translated materials do exist, but they're scattered and there is no current organization-wide program to ensure that we're translating essential content or keeping translated content accurate and up to date.

+Other readability and health literacy issues that further compound the problem: Research has shown that low health literacy causes risks to both the person and the health care system, and that as anxiety increases, readability and health literacy decrease even further for everyone.

+“People with low health literacy use more health care services, have a greater risk for hospitalization, and have a higher utilization of expensive services, such as emergency care and inpatient admissions.
+Vulnerable populations include older adults, immigrant populations, minority populations, and low income populations.”

+“Anxiety acts as both a catalyst for information seeking and an obstacle to the ability to read and interpret written messages…when [no information] is found or when the message itself is difficult to comprehend, anxiety is likely to rise…This cycle…can fuel panic and lead to maladaptive behaviors, such as unnecessary trips to emergency rooms or overuse of other emergency resources.”

-Additionally, Congress has recently asked VHA to provide COVID-19 content (and other essential content) in Spanish.
+Congressional pressure: Additionally, Congress has recently asked VHA to provide COVID-19 content (and other essential content) in Spanish.
 As we work to meet this important and timely need we also need to be working toward an effective and sustainable approach for the future.

 Objectives:

-Through research, analysis, and stakeholder interviews we willFirst. w identify and prototype a scalable and sustainable solution to provide LEP vets accessand service
+Through research, analysis, and stakeholder interviews we will accomplish 2 things:

+First. we will identify and prototype a scalable and sustainable potential solution to provide Veterans and their family members with LEP access to essential benefit and service content in their native language that is:

 Accurate